ma3u/testingAskui/README.md

 While AskUI cannot replace dedicated security scanners, it is useful for continuous integration pipelines and basic regression security checks.

 ### How the Script Works
-The [`askui-owasp-check.ts`](https://github.com/ma3u/askui-automation-workshop/blob/main/askui-owasp-check.ts) script performs the following steps:
+The <a href="https://github.com/ma3u/askui-automation-workshop/blob/main/askui-owasp-check.ts" target="_blank">`askui-owasp-check.ts`</a> script performs the following steps:

 1. **Opens the target website** and waits for it to load.
 2. **Inputs XSS and SQLi payloads** into all detected textboxes and submits them, checking for any visible alerts or errors.